How do I decide what format for digital music?

 How do I get music onto my phone or music player?

-If you use iTunes, before you rip your first CD go to Edit,
+If you use iTunes, before you rip your first CD go to Preferences and

 Experiment to get the best balance between file size and

 sound quality (probably erring on the high quality side).

 Up to you.
 Music is consumed in so many ways now, eg increasingly on mobile phones